-The Fund is primarily exposed to price risk for its investments in listed equity securities.
-The price risk of a listed equity security is dependent upon the financial circumstances of the companies in which the securities are purchased, including their profits, earnings and cash flows.
-The return on a security's investment may also be affected by the quality of company management, the general health of the sector in which it operates and government policy.
+The Fund is exposed to price risk for its investments in both listed and unlisted securities.
+The price risk of a security is dependent upon the financial circumstances of the company in which the security is purchased, including its profits, earnings and cash flows.
+The return on a security may also be affected by the quality of company management, the general health of the sector in which it operates and government policy.